 Bronsted-Lowry Concept (Kauffman, 1988)

-In the Bronsted-Lowry Concept, acids are substances which donate protons
+In the Bronsted-Lowry Concept, acids are substances that donate protons

-Bases, on the other hand, are substances which accept protons
+Bases, on the other hand, are substances that accept protons

 Lewis Concept (Brewer, 1984)

 Ions that accept the pair of electrons (electron pair acceptor – an electrophile), and possess vacant orbitals are termed ‘Lewis acid’.